BattMoTeam/BattMo/Documentation/json.rst

    The *model switch* for the diffusion model (i.e. :code:`diffusionModelType`) is provided in the model *above* the diffusion model itself, in this case the active material model.
 When we initialise a sub-model, we need to know its type.
-By having the *model switch* in the model above, we can directly choose and start the corresponding initializaton.
+By having the *model switch* in the model above, we can directly choose and start the corresponding initialization.
 This design choice is in fact used consistently in BattMo.

 .. literalinclude::  ../Utilities/JsonSchemas/ActiveMaterial.schema.json
    :language: json